 Bird’s volume is both bolstered by good biblical, systematic, and historical theology and is easy to read (if you can believe that).
 A little while ago I reviewed Grudem’s revised Systematic Theology, a whopping 1,600 pages.
 Bird’s volume is more modest, coming in at just over 900 pages.
 If you’re wondering which of these you should buy, don’t make your purchase based only on page count.
 Grudem’s is backed by a lot of biblical texts and theology, but he’s not as strong on historical exegesis as Bird.
 That’s not at all to say it isn’t in there, but Bird’s conclusions receive more support from historical exegesis than Grudem’s.

 Both Grudem and Bird have provided excellent, updated systematic theologies.
-If you were to purchase only I think he is more correct concerning the Trinity, and I like his perspective, humor, and writing style.
+I think he is more correct concerning the Trinity, and I like his perspective, humor, and writing style.
 He’s conservative and solid, but where he and Grudem diverge, I usually go with Bird.
 This is a fantastic book that I highly recommend.

 - Author: Michael Bird

 - Publisher: Zondervan Academic, 2nd edition (October 20, 2020)